 The Programme

-The master's degree programme in Computational Biology und Bioinformatics is a specialized degree programme jointly offered by ETH Zurich, University of Basel and the University of Zurich.
+The master's degree programme in Computational Biology und Bioinformatics is a specialised degree programme jointly offered by ETH Zürich, the University of Basel and the University of Zurich.

 Curriculum